Sustainability interventions in nursing wards

 Click here for the toolkit and here for a video explaining how the project reduced laboratory diagnostics in ten steps.
 Participating hospitals in the project achieved an average reduction of 11% in laboratory requests.

-Click here for an example from the UK where they reduced routine blood tests by 10% on a geriatric ward.
+Click here for an example from the UK where they reduced routine blood samples by 10% on a geriatric ward.

 Footnotes